makethingshappy/IoTextra-Combo/README.md

 ## Overview

-[**IoTextra-Combo**](https://makethingshappy.io/collections/Combo-iotextra) The IoTextra Combo series provides high-precision ADC and Digital I/O solutions for the **makethingshappy** platform.
-All modules follow the **47x56 mm** form factor.
+[**IoTextra-Combo**](https://makethingshappy.io/collections/Combo-iotextra) Combo IoTextra is a series of multi-purpose hybrid I/O modules designed for IoT, IIoT, and Smart Home applications.
+These modules facilitate seamless integration with Raspberry Pi, Arduino, and other popular platforms, significantly accelerating development cycles.

-IoTextra modules integrate cleanly with IoTbase carrier boards and IoTsmart MCU boards and can be used with MQTT and Node-RED workflows (e.g., via the IoTflow automation framework).
+Combo IoTextra modules integrate cleanly with **IoTbase** carrier boards and **IoTsmart** MCU boards and can be used with MQTT and Node-RED workflows (e.g., via the IoTflow automation framework).

 ---